KKhanhH/EmoteImgify/README.md

-# twitch-emote-to-img-discord
+# EmoteImgify
-Grab Twitch emote for a specific channel and send it as an image in a Discord message
+Grab emote for a specific Twitch channel (supports sub emotes, BTTV, and FFZ emotes) and send it as an image in a Discord message